eclipse-kura/kura/_posts/config/2017-05-04-gateway-status.md

 The status of a gateway may be viewed from the Status window, which is accessed by selecting the **Status** option located in the **System** area.
 The Status window provides a summary of the key information regarding the status of the gateway including its IoT Cloud connection and network configuration.

+The values reported in the page can be reloaded using the Refresh button.
+This will read the current values from the system and update the page.
+Since the update procedure can take time, the update can be performed at most every 30 seconds.

 ## Cloud and Data Services

 This section provides a summary of the IoT Cloud connections status including the following details: